 The Gatton College of Pharmacy offers the Doctor of Pharmacy degree (PharmD).
-The PharmD degree is conferred by the Tennessee Board of Regents upon certification by the faculty that the student has successfully completed all requirements.
+The degree is conferred by East Tennessee State University upon certification by the faculty that the student has successfully completed all requirements.
 All courses and practice experiences of the approved curriculum, required and elective, must be completed with a minimum passing grade of C. The student must complete the didactic portion of the curriculum (first three years) within five years of initial enrollment, unless the time has been extended for military service.